 The multi-headed monster is back!
 Ever since that first EP Vildjharta is not just adding lashings of prog and sprinkling in dashes of deathcore.
 No, the wildhearted Swedes fuse together heaviness and light ambiance to create a sonic catharsis of their signature disfigured grooving, chugging guitars and delicately picked notes, as heard on their now legendary debut album ‘Måsstaden’.
 A record described as “stunningly beautiful and filled with a dark energy that is often hard to find in the copycat genre in which Vildhjarta are boundary pushers”.
-With finally a new album on the horizon, we are over the moon given the fact that they are coming to Haarlem for an exclusive show.
+With their longwaited sophomore album'måsstaden under vatten' finally out, we are over the moon given the fact that they are coming to Haarlem for an exclusive show.

 Atlanta folk-rock fusionists Little Tybee is a unique feel-good band that fits every season.
 Sun-soaked jams that consist of a carefully crafted web of jazz, alt-country, psychedelic rock, Latin influences and dreamy indie pop.
 No song by Little Tybee is hesitant or conformant, but recognisable thanks to the unique playing style of guitarist Josh Martin and Nirvana Kelly’s violin.
 It is obvious that each lyric and note is chosen with perfect care.
 We are happy they are coming for their first EU shows ever!